NFL keeps open pipeline for game officials

 NEW YORK (AP) — One NFL fan is enraged by a penalty flag he sees fly on TV.
 He turns to the woman next to him and asks, “Where do they get these guys?”

-Replay then proves the call was correct, and the fan just shrugs as the woman replies: “Guess they know what they are doing” about the officials.
+Replay then proves the call was correct, and the fan just shrugs as the woman replies: “Guess they know what they are doing.”

 Those officials come from a pipeline established by the NFL that seeks to identify people with the right skill set, temperament and judgment to handle a thankless job week after week.

 Often, the league puts a high premium on experience, even when some officials no longer seem to have the agility to keep up with the incredible speed of the game.
-Among current referees alone, Walt Coleman is in his 30th year as an NFL official, Walt Anderson has begun his 23rd, and Tony Corrente is in his 24th.
-Overall, there are 19 officials in the 20th or more season of their NFL career, and another 33 with at least 15 years on the job.
+Among current referees, Walt Coleman is in his 30th year as an NFL official, Walt Anderson has begun his 23rd and Tony Corrente is in his 24th.
+Overall, there are 19 officials in the 20th or more season of their NFL careers, and an additional 33 with at least 15 years on the job.

 He points to the new rule banning any hit initiated with the lowering of the head and use of the helmet, whether by a defender or offensive player.
 Noting it is a “necessary rule change to protect the safety of the players,” Steratore understands there’s an adjustment period for those players and the officials before reaching a full understanding of what should draw a flag.